husseyexplores/poshify-utilities/README.md

 # Poshify Utilities
 Some posh utilities for Shopify developers and merchants 🎉

-A browser extension to extend some Shopify functionalities, notably, editting metafields.
+A browser extension to extend some Shopify functionalities, notably, editing metafields.

 ## Installation
 Available as a browser extension: